 With increased time outdoors your pet’s exposure to Ticks also increases.
 Make sure to check your pet after any walks, especially through wooded areas where wildlife (the carrier of ticks) are abundant.
-If you do find a tick attached and feel comfortable to remove it, do so.
-If not, bring your pet to the veterinarian for it to be safely removed.
-Ticks can carry a number of Dangerous Diseases, including Lyme disease, with symptoms that are difficult to spot so it’s best to keep your pet on tick prevention medication which you can get through your veterinarian.
+If you do find a tick attached, and feel comfortable enough to remove it, do so.
+If not, bring your pet to the veterinarian in order for it to be safely removed.
+Ticks can carry a number of Dangerous Diseases, including Lyme disease, with symptoms that are difficult to spot, so it’s best to keep your pet on tick prevention medication, which you can get through your veterinarian.

 This is especially a concern in the full heat of summer months.
-Be cognizant that times of full sun increase risk of heat stroke so you should try to limit walks to dusk/dawn when it is cooler.
-If your pet is outdoors try to limit their direct sun exposure by providing a shaded area as well as having a fresh, clean water source available.
-Using ice cubes, frozen treats, kiddie pools and sprinklers or hoses are great ways to cool your dog off.
-If your dog has been outside for a time longer than he/she is accustomed to and you note: excessive lethargy, decreased appetite, excessive panting this could be heat stroke and you should take them to your veterinarian as soon as possible.
+Be cognizant that times of full sun increase risk of heat stroke so you should try to limit walks to dusk and/or dawn when it is cooler.
+If your pet is outdoors, try to limit their direct sun exposure by providing a shaded area as well as having a fresh, clean water source available.
+Using ice cubes, frozen treats, kiddie pools, and sprinklers or hoses are great ways to cool your dog off.
+If your dog has been outside for a time longer than he or she is accustomed to and you note: excessive lethargy, decreased appetite, excessive panting this could be heat stroke and you should take them to your veterinarian as soon as possible.

 3. Pools and Water

 We have all been guilty of running into the store for a quick errand while the dog remains in the car.
 Summertime, however, is not the season to fit in those quick errands!
-Even a mere few minutes in a car when the temperature is elevated can lead to a dog to suffer from heat stroke and possible death.
+Even a mere few minutes in a car, when the temperature is elevated, can lead to a dog to suffering from heat stroke, and possibly even death.

 6. Bee Stings